Click here to download the revised Standards for Accreditation, effective January 1, 2021.

 4.10 If the institution depends on resources outside its direct control (for example, classrooms, information resources, information technology, testing sites), a written agreement ensures the reasonable continued availability of those resources.
 Clear descriptions of the circumstances and procedures for the use of such resources are readily available to students who require them.
 (See also 7.21)

-4.11 Students completing an undergraduate or graduate degree program demonstrate collegiate-level skills in the English language.
+4.11 Students completing an undergraduate or graduate program demonstrate collegiate-level skills in the English language.

 4.12 Expectations for student achievement, independent learning, information literacy, skills in inquiry, and critical judgment are appropriate to the subject matter and degree level and in keeping with generally accepted practice.